In this article, we will answer the following question: Are borderlines perfectionists? We will talk about the symptoms of BPD and treatment options.

 People with BPD often describe this feeling of “inner emptiness” or “emptiness” as a complete lack of internal emotions, sometimes so strange and unbearable that they may resort to self-harm as a way of feeling something.
 Sometimes they describe the condition as a feeling of deep boredom or a lack of meaning in life, coming from a position of life such as “I’m not OK, others are not OK, life has no meaning.“

 (8) Intense anger, inadequacy or difficulty controlling anger

 For example, frequent expressions of anger, permanent anger, repeated beatings.

 Frequently, abandonment, rejection, or disappointment of expectations cause extremely intense states of anger, for which justifications appear in the waves until the anger reaches maximum intensity.

-Sometimes it leads to verbal or physical aggression, broken objects, other destructive acts did impulsively, but it can also be expressed through self-aggression: either self-harm or involvement in acts that are aggressive towards oneself (alcohol, drugs, dangerous sexual acts, compulsively eaten).
+Sometimes it leads to verbal or physical aggression, broken objects, other destructive acts did impulsively, but it can also be expressed through self-aggression: either self-harm or involvement in acts that are aggressive towards oneself (drinks, drugs, dangerous intimate acts, compulsively eaten).

 (9) Paranoid ideation or severe, transient dissociative symptoms related to stress.

 As a justification for the anger or devaluations of others, transient moments of paranoid ideation, sometimes of psychotic intensity, may appear, which resolve quickly.
 Sometimes dissociative phenomena appear, with sensations of derealization or dissociation: “it was as if I was no longer me, the world was turbulent, I felt as if I were being followed from the outside,” etc.).

 The treatment is almost exclusively psychotherapeutic, the drug treatment is intended for comorbidities.